Integrate Custom Models

 ```

-Because Xinference must be locally deployed, users need to supply the server address (server\_url) and model UID.
-For instance:
+Because Xinference is locally deployed, users must also supply the server address (`server_url`) and model UID:

 ```yaml theme={null}